nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `tag remove 5 potential` Removes the `potential` tag from the client entry at index 5.
-* `tag remove 5 potential high-priority` Removes the `potential` and `high-priority` tags from the client entry at index 5.
+* `tag remove 5 potential highPriority` Removes the `potential` and `highPriority` tags from the client entry at index 5.

 ### Deleting a tag : `tag delete`